Stable phosphorus radicals: Synthesis

 The most common method for accessing radical anions is through the use of reducing agents.

-In 2014 the Wang group reported the synthesis of a phosphorus-centred radical anion through the reduction of a phosphalkene using either Li in DME or K in THF yielding purple crystals.
+In 2014 the Wang group reported the synthesis of a phosphorus-centred radical anion through the reduction of a phosphaalkene using either Li in DME or K in THF yielding purple crystals.
 EPR data showed localisation of the spin on 3p (51.09%) and 3s (1.62%) orbitals of phosphorus.
 They later synthesised a diphosphorus-centred radial anion and the first di-radical di-anion from the reduction of the diphosphaalkene with KC8 in THF in the presence of 18-crown-6.
 In both cases the spin density resides principally on the phosphorus nuclei.

 Tan and co-workers used a charge transfer approach to synthesis the phosphorus radical anion coordinated CoII and FeII complexes.
 Here diazafluorenylidene-substituted phosphaalkene is reacted with low valent transition metal complexes to form phosphorus radical anions coordinated with metal complexes.
 This species displays a quartet ground state showing weak antiferromagnetic interaction of the phosphorus radical with the high-spim TMII ion.
 The spin density is mostly localised on TM and phosphorus nuclei.
 The group further synthesised radical anion lanthanide complexes which also showed antiferromagnetic interaction.

 The π-acid properties of boryl substituents were employed by Yamashita and co-workers to stabilise phosphorus radical anions.
 Here the diazafluorenylidene-substituted phosphaalkene is reacted with [Cp*2Ln][BPh4] (Ln = Dy, Tb, and Gd) followed by reduction with KC8 in the absence or presence of 2,2,2-cryptand yielding complexes with radical anion phosphaalkene fragments.
 EPR and DFT calculations indicate spin density mostly localised on the P nuclei (67.4%).